comsysto/jenkins2-pipeline-lab/blogpost/Blogpost-draft.md

 #### Job configuration as code

-The idea of having the configuration as code under version control is the one of the main selling points of the new pipeline plugin.
-And we think that this is something we will see more of in the future.
-This can help solve two old problems with CI pipelines:
+The idea of having the configuration as code under version control is one of the main selling points of the new pipeline plugin and we think that this is something we will see more of in the future.
+This can help to solve two old problems with CI pipelines:
 * How to share job definitions for similar builds
 * How to version job definitions
 We think that having the job definition in a git repository and using the established tools and workflows to make changes to them addresses these problems.
-As this is still in its infancy we cannot yet tell if this is the sollution and what new problems this might produce.
-But we think it to be a step in the right direction.
+As this is still in its infancy, we cannot tell yet, if this is the solution and what new problems this might produce.
+But we think of it as a step in the right direction.

 #### Location of the ``Jenkinsfile``